Vaikom Assembly constituency

 Vaikom is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Kottayam Lok Sabha constituency.
-As of the 2016 Assembly elections, the current MLA of this constituency is C. K. Asha of CPI.
+As of the 2026 Assembly elections, the current MLA of this constituency is K. Binimon of INC.

 Local self-governed segments

 Vaikom Assembly constituency is composed of the following local self-governed segments: